ADHD

 Individuals with ADHD can benefit from behavioural and psychological therapy to enhance their attention, concentration, and behaviour.
 It can also help them build coping skills and methods for managing their symptoms.

-Cognitive Behavioral Therapy (CBT) for ADHD
+Cognitive Behavioural Therapy (CBT) for ADHD

 CBT focuses on helping people change their thoughts and behaviours.
 In CBT for ADHD, therapists help individuals identify and challenge negative thoughts that can contribute to ADHD symptoms.
 They also teach individuals how to develop coping skills for managing stress and anxiety.